f4taal/f4taal.github.io/_posts/2024-05-20-Microsoft-Sentinel-SIEM-Project.md

 2. **Configure Data Connectors** - Set up data connectors for the required data sources, such as Office 365 and Azure Active Directory.

-3. **Activate Microsoft Sentinel** - Enabled Microsoft Sentinel in the Azure Security Center settings.
+3. **Activate Microsoft Sentinel** - Enable Microsoft Sentinel in the Azure Security Center settings.

-4. **Create Alert Criteria** - In the Microsoft Sentinel dashboard, set up alert rules based on the company's security specifications, such as identifying erroneous network activities and suspicious logins.
+4. **Create Alert Criteria** - In the Microsoft Sentinel dashboard, set up alert rules based on the company's or your security specifications, such as identifying erroneous network activities and suspicious logins.

 *Create Log Analytics Workspace*